LeoYuan0111/LeoYuan0111.github.io/_pages/about.md

 My current research interests lie in machine learning and computer vision, with a focus on active learning for computer vision task.

-I am also a sports enthusiast, a badminton provincial champion and State First-Class Athelete.
-I have also explored the field of CS for Sports, using computer vision and immersive visualization approach.
+I am also a sports enthusiast, badminton provincial champion and State First-Class Athelete.
+I have also explored the field of CS in Sports, using computer vision and immersive visualization approach.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->